surajwate/surajwate.github.io/src/blog/posts/SimpleLinearRegression.md

 Let's try to understand it with simple example.

-I am using dataset from kaggle: https://www.kaggle.com/datasets/tawfikelmetwally/advertising-dataset/data
+I am using [dataset from kaggle](https://www.kaggle.com/datasets/tawfikelmetwally/advertising-dataset/data), which is a simple dataset of advertising data.

 In this dataset, we have 4 columns: TV, Radio, Newspaper and Sales.
 The TV, Radio and Newspaper columns are the amount of money spent on advertising on TV, Radio and Newspaper respectively.
 The Sales column is the amount of sales generated due to the advertising on TV, Radio and Newspaper.